-Regular eye exams are important for children because their eyes can change significantly in as little as a year as the muscles and tissue develop.
+Regular eye exams are important for children since their eyes can change significantly in as little as a year as the muscles and tissue develop.
 Good eyesight is critical for a child’s life and achievements since success in school is closely tied to eye health.
 School demands intense visual involvement, including reading, writing, using computers, and blackboard/smartboard work.
 Even physical activities and sports require strong vision.
 If their eyes aren’t up to the task, a child may feel tired, have trouble concentrating, have problems in school or have difficulty playing their favorite games which may affect their overall quality of life.

 According to the recommendations of the American Academy of Ophthalmology and the American Association for Pediatric Ophthalmology and Strabismus, a child should have initial screening between 6 and 12 months of age.
 After that, routine eye health and vision screenings throughout childhood should be performed in order to help detect any abnormalities as their eyes develop.
 Then, unless otherwise recommended, every two years thereafter until the age of 18.